 That means that you CAN feel honest love, that you are capable of believing in someone, cherishing the people that you care most about.

-And that is the foundation of every fulfilling, long term relationship.
+And that is the foundation of every fulfilling, long-term relationship.

 Whoever becomes your partner in the, (maybe not so distant), future WILL know how to appreciate that… they will be lucky to have found YOU!

-My wife isn’t like my ex at ALL.
-And back during my breakup, I really thought that it would be absolutely impossible to ever find someone again who was THAT compatible to me, like I thought my ex was.
+My wife isn't like my ex at ALL.
+And back during my breakup, I really thought that it would be absolutely impossible ever to find someone again who was THAT compatible to me like I thought my Ex was.